MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 ---
-title: 'Assessing PowerShell code quality and maintainability with PSCodeHealth'
+title: 'How To Assess and Improve PowerShell Code Quality Using PSCodeHealth'
 tags: [PowerShell, Quality]
 excerpt: "In this article, we are going to start with what we mean by 'code quality' and why it matters.
 Then, we'll see how PSCodeHealth can help assess the quality and maintainability of a PowerShell project."
 ---

+{%- include toc -%}
-## What is PowerShell code quality ?
+## What Is PowerShell Code Quality ?

 Code quality is a vast and somewhat subjective notion, so what we cover here is my personal view on code quality **for PowerShell**, which forms the basis for `PSCodeHealth`.